redox-os/book/README.md

 - "script" - Coding and Building
 - "trick" - Coding and Building
 - "here" - Literate programming
-- "Rust's book about Error Handling" - Rusting Properly
+- "Error Handling" - Rusting Properly
 - "Redox GitLab" - Using Redox Gitlab
 - "Redox GitLab" - Signing in to GitLab
 - "here" - Signing in to GitLab